 Mandarin Leaf (Citrus reticulata, Citrus nobilis)

-0.17% - That's about 1 drop Mandarin Leaf per 1 ounce of carrier oil to keep usage at a safe level.
+- Safe Level: 0.17% - That's about 1 drop Mandarin Leaf per 1 ounce of carrier oil

 Fig Leaf Absolute (Ficus carica)